 Spiritual practices have long warned against developing attachments to material possessions, as it can be easy to get sucked in.
-Our stuff can serve as an extension of our self and represent who we aspire to be.
-It can demonstrate our taste and values, and reveal what we need, want, or won’t let go of.
+Our stuff can serve as an extension of our self, represent who we aspire to be, and demonstrate our taste and values.
+But it can also reveal what we greed after or won’t let go of.

 Hoarding—the inability to part with any possessions no matter how worthless—has become a surreal staple of reality television, highlighting an affliction both fascinating and repulsive.
 In every episode, hoarders know they have a problem, and they’re ashamed and isolated by the environment they inhabit.
 But the pain of letting go is too great.